starship/starship/docs/advanced-config/README.md

 - To run a custom function right before the prompt is drawn, define a new function and then assign its name to `starship_precmd_user_func`.
-For example, to draw a rocket face before the prompt, you would do
+For example, to draw a rocket before the prompt, you would do

 ```bash
 function blastoff(){